Skip to content

 Every item in the entityFormModifiers array should include a sortOrder attribute for reliable ordering.
 Magento's DI configuration requires explicit sortOrder values to guarantee consistent array ordering.

-When two modifiers conflict (both setting the same property to different values), assign a higher sortOrder to the modifier that should take precedence:
+When two form modifiers conflict - for example, both setting the same field property to different values - assign a higher sortOrder to the modifier that should take precedence.

 <!-- Original modifier from third-party module -->